The law changed on 1 May 2026. Section 21 is abolished and new tenancies are now assured periodic tenancies. See what every landlord must do →

 EPC and MEES Regulations: Landlord's Compliance Guide

 Energy performance is regulated through two interlocking regimes: the Energy Performance Certificate (EPC) regime, which produces a standardised rating from A to G; and the Minimum Energy Efficiency Standard (MEES), which sets a minimum below which a property cannot lawfully be let.
-The current minimum is Band E; the target is Band C from 2028 for new tenancies and 2030 for all tenancies.
-Civil penalties up to £30,000 per breach are being introduced in line with other compliance regimes.
+The current minimum is Band E. In January 2026 the government confirmed a single compliance date of 1 October 2030 for all tenancies to meet the higher (broadly EPC C) standard, dropping the earlier 2028 phase-in for new tenancies; the change is not yet law and needs legislation the government aims to bring into force in 2027.
+Today's maximum MEES penalty is £5,000 per property, confirmed to rise to £30,000 when the reformed standard takes effect.
 This page covers the EPC, the MEES standard, the available exemptions, and the operational practice that produces consistent compliance through the rising-standard timetable.

 Two regimes that work together